-Columbia State Community College does not provide child care services; however, in an effort to aid our students in locating child care assistance, the Office of Student Services and Enrollment Management (Jones Student Center 115) has prepared a list of individual licensed providers.
+Columbia State Community College does not provide child care services; however, in an effort to aid our students in locating child care assistance, the Office of Student Services and Enrollment Management has prepared a list of individual licensed providers.
 The list includes child care agencies at or near each of the Columbia State campus locations.
-This information may be obtained in the Office of Student Services and Enrollment Management, or in the director's office at the College centers and sites.
+This information may be obtained in the Student Information Center, or in the director's office at the College centers and sites.